Sorry, the content of this store can't be seen by a younger audience. Come back when you're older.

-The lines on your putter critical to the aim scenario.
-Most golfers assume that you need to have lines on the putter to ensure they aim straight.
-We see lines on airstrips, highways, railway lines, and race tracks, and it makes sense that we think that they are helpful.
-However lines can exert both positive and negative effects depending on how your eyes interpret them.
+The lines on your putter are critical to the aim scenario.
+Most golfers assume that you need to have lines on the putter to ensure it aims straight.
+We see lines on airstrips, highways, railway lines, and race tracks; and it makes sense that we think they are helpful.
+However, lines can exert both positive and negative effects depending on how your eyes interpret them.
 Not only is it a question of whether or not to have aim lines, but also where they should be placed and how many should be used.